 This is what those documents were referring to:

-After a few years of active work on ALLISON in Syndicate, I had reached a developmental plateau.
+After a few years of active work on ALLISON in Syndicate, I had reached a kind of developmental plateau.
 It was becoming clearer than ever that I needed to get her out in the open:

 I pulled out my datapad and started looking for one on Crew Dock.
 Looking through the listings, I saw Weapons Officer.
 No. Executive Officer?
 No. Oh wait, Here's one...